alberto-lazari/computer-science/real-time-systems/notes.md

 ## Multiprocessor Priority Ceiling Protocol (PCP)
 Rules for global resource management in the protocol:
 1. Lock holders can't be preempted
 2. Global shared resource denial follows task suspension.
 The task is pushed into a priority based queue for the resource

 ## O(m) locking
-Uses FIFO queue (granting linear await time) that can be accessed after passing a priority queue
+Uses FIFO queue (granting linear await time) that can be accessed after passing a priority queue.
+It's linear on the number of CPUs (m)

+# Lecture 22 (26/05)
+## MrsP
+Spinning when a resource is owned by a task of another partition (partitioned scheduling).
+Blocking occurs when a process of lower priority is spinning because waiting for another resource